-A is eligible to request a ruling under section 877 because he became at birth a citizen of Country C, and continues to be a citizen of Country C. In addition, A's parents and spouse were also born in Country C.
+A is eligible to request a ruling under section 877 because his parents and spouse were born in Country D.

-A submitted all the information required by Notice 98-34, including all additional information requested by the Service.
+A submitted all the information required by Notice 98-34.
 Accordingly, based on the facts submitted and representations made, we conclude that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 98-34, and therefore A will not be presumed to have expatriated with a principal purpose of tax avoidance.

-It is further concluded that A will not be treated under section 877(a)(2) as having as one of his principal purposes of expatriating the avoidance of U.S. taxes, because the information submitted clearly established the lack of a principal purpose to avoid taxes under subtitle A or B of the Code.
+It is further concluded that A will not be treated under section 877(a)(2) as having as one of his principal purposes of expatriating the avoidance of U.S. taxes, because the information submitted clearly established the lack of a principal purpose to avoid taxes under subtitle A or subtitle B of the Code.
+Except as expressly provided herein, no opinion is expressed or implied concerning the tax consequences of any aspect of any transaction or item discussed or referenced in this letter.
+In addition, no opinion is expressed as to A's U.S. tax liability for taxable periods prior to his loss of U.S. lawful permanent residence or for taxable periods after his loss of U.S. lawful permanent residence of the Code other than sections 877, 2107, and 2501(a)(3).